forta-network/starter-kits/stablecoin-blocklist-events-js/README.md

 This bot emits an alert when an address gets added to or removed from the USDT/USDC Token Contracts' blacklists.

-This bot was created with Arbritrary Execution's [Admininstrative/Governance Events Detection Bot Template](https://github.com/arbitraryexecution/forta-bot-templates/blob/main/admin-events/SETUP.md)
+This bot was created with Arbritrary Execution's [Monitor Events Detection Bot Template](https://github.com/arbitraryexecution/forta-bot-templates/tree/main/src/monitor-events)

 ## Supported Chains